oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 ./mvnw test
 ```

-Document mongosh?

-# Mock Test for an OpaqueToken Webflux Resource Server
+# Testing a WebFlux Resource Server with mockOpaqueToken()

 Difference with JWT validation